Are you planning on moving with multiple cats and worried that it’s going to be a total nightmare?

-To be honest, there is no set timeline for a cat adjusting to a new home.
+To be honest, there is no set timeline for a cat’s adjustment to a new home.

-Every cat is different and while some may adjust almost immediately, some may take a week to come around and others even a month.
+Every cat is different, and while some may adjust almost immediately, others may take a week or even a month.

 Your cat may be going through something deeper.